CharlesP8412/tinyapp/readme.md

 - Run the development web server using the `node express_server.js` command.

 ## Known Issues
-- Email (Login) are case sensitive - *Need to add .lowerCase to inputs*
 - No URL Validation (a user can enter any string it isn't checked if it is a valid URL).  *Possible Solution Send a GET to the submitted URL to confirm it works.*